 48. Hakkasan, right by Tottenham Court Road, yet so wonderfully tucked away, you’d think you were in another part of the world.

 49. Bar 55, Camden.
-Not the most classy of joints, but great cocktails.
+Not the most classy of joints, but great cocktails and super 2-4-1 deals throughout the week.